tablexi/nucore-open/README.md

 #### Github Actions

-To use Github Actions for CI testing you may need to maintain a testing image with spcific versions of dependencies set.
+To use Github Actions for CI testing you may need to maintain a testing image with specific versions of dependencies set.
 To do this:
 ```
 # Set your desired version of node and bundler
 export NODE_VERSION=setup_16.x